perseus784/SaturnMind/README.md

 # SaturnMind
-A repo to understand Reinforcement Learning, a first step towards general AI.
+A repo to understand Reinforcement Learning, the first step towards general AI.

 ## Introduction :